Only 310 pages left on your journey to becoming a rock star!

 So you will need to excel in both areas.

-Which means that you will have to be able to think like an artist, a producer, and a businessperson at the same time (many producers are great businessmen anyway).
+Which means that you will have to be able to think like an artist, a producer, and a businessperson at the same time (as seen in chapter 1).

 As following the Golden Rules Of Pop easily leads to the creation of really bad mass compatible Top 40 crap, it’s important to take a look at what you’ve learned about making good music once more.